 Squarespace 7 comparison

-On Squarespace 7, our newest platform, most templates offer a footer that doesn't require HTML code to edit.
+On Squarespace 7, our current platform, most templates offer a footer with a built-in editor, no HTML needed.
 To learn more, you can read about editing footers on our Squarespace 7 help site.
 If you're ready to switch, visit Moving from Squarespace 5 to Squarespace 7.

 Here's an example of a Squarespace 7 footer that includes a newsletter sign-up form and navigation links: